Policies

 YOU CAN TEACH TIMELINESS - MAKE PUNCTUALITY A PRIORITY!

 School begins promptly at 8:00 a.m.
 A student who arrives late to school must report to the main office.
 At the elementary-aged level we ask that the student be signed in by a parent/guardian.
 At the middle school/high school level, a parent may call the attendance line to report tardiness and the expected time of arrival.
-The only excused tardy is for illness or medical appointment.
+The only excused tardy is for illness or a health appointment.
 All other reasons are unexcused.
 The student will receive a tardy slip and should report to class immediately.

 If chronic tardiness continues to be a problem the student will have additional disciplinary consequences as determined by the administration of the school.

-WE ARE PARTNERS IN ATTENDANCE SUCCESS: CONSEQUENCES FOR EXCEEDING PERMISSIBLE TARDIES (PER SEMESTER)
+CONSEQUENCES FOR EXCEEDING PERMISSIBLE TARDIES (PER SEMESTER)

 We believe it is important for parents and students to know the attendance expectations and consequences for exceeding permissible tardies.
 These steps are to ensure we can provide the support needed to build the lifelong skill of punctuality.